Tab-SE/BridgeCTL/README.md

 ### Introduction
-BridgeCTL will help you build your Tableau Bridge Linux container images including downloading and installing the right database drivers and bridge .rpm installer.
-Then it will help you easily configure and run your bridge containers in Docker or Kubernetes with the correct bridge settings (Tableau sitename, pool, PAT Token, etc.).
-It will help you monitor the status and configuration of your running bridge agents and to also help analyze your bridge logs.
+BridgeCTL will help you build your Tableau Bridge Linux container images including downloading and installing the right database drivers and bridge rpm installer.
+Then it will help you easily configure and run your bridge containers in Docker or Kubernetes with the correct connection settings.
+It has a convenient log viewer for bridge container logs in docker, kubernetes.
+It will also monitor the status and configuration of your running bridge agents and can send you an alert if one of your agents becomes disconnected.
 BridgeCTL can be installed on Linux, Windows or Mac.

 ### Setup
 BridgeCTL is easy to install.
-Just download and run the bridgectl_setup.py script using the following commands:
+Just download and run the bridgectl_setup.py script using the following two commands:

 ```
 curl -OL https://github.com/tab-se/bridgectl/releases/download/setup/bridgectl_setup.py